 Multimeters are similar but the difference is that an oscilloscope can measure voltage over time while a multimeter only takes a snapshot of the voltage.

-Hantek is one of the best and most popular brand of digital oscilloscopes and has been making USB oscilloscopes since 1999.
+Hantek oscilloscopes are one of the best and most popular on the market.
+This brand has been making USB oscilloscopes since 1999.

 The Hantek DSO5102P, for example, is a popular choice among beginners due to its ease of use and (relatively) low price point.

-Today, we’re going to look at three Hantek models across three different price points targeted beginner to advanced users.
+Today, we are going to look at three Hantek oscilloscope models across three different price points targeted beginner to advanced users.

 First off, the display on this dual channel oscilloscope is beautiful.
 Again, it has the 7” color display and it’s certainly easy on the eyes and helps you hone in precisely on measurement of various signals.